Welcome to the new KidsHealth website! See what is new.

 Key points about brain injury and mental fatigue

-- mental fatigue or reduced brain energy is one of the most common complaints after a brain injury or illness
+• mental fatigue or reduced brain energy is a common complaint after a brain injury or illness

 This page is part of a whole section on brain injury.
 You might also find some of the other content helpful.